MISP/misp-docker/README.md

 If you are trying to accomplish something and the above behaviours get in the way, please let us know as this is not intended.

-To override these behaviours edit the docker-compose.yml file's misp-core volume definitions to enable the "customize_misp.sh" behaviour (see the bottom of the Production section for details).
-The "customize_misp.sh" script triggers after the above behaviours complete and is an appropriate place to override a setting.
-It is suggested that you use the "/var/www/MISP/app/cake Admin setSetting" command to override a setting, as this tool is config.php file and database setting aware.
+To override these behaviours edit the `docker-compose.yml` file's misp-core volume definitions to enable the `customize_misp.sh` behaviour (see the bottom of the Production section for details).
+The `customize_misp.sh` script triggers after the above behaviours complete and is an appropriate place to override a setting.
+It is suggested that you use the `/var/www/MISP/app/cake Admin setSetting` command to override a setting, as this tool is `config.php` file and database setting aware.

 #### Adding a new setting and unsure what files to edit?